phalcon/documentation/docs/tutorial-vokuro.md

 **config.php**

-This file holds all configuration parameters that Vökuró needs.
-Usually you will not need to change this file, since the elements of the array are set by the `.env` file and [Dotenv][dotenv].
+This file holds all the configuration parameters that Vökuró needs.
+Usually, you will not need to change this file, since the elements of the array are set by the `.env` file and [Dotenv][dotenv].
 However, you might want to change the location of your logs or other paths, should you decide to change the directory structure.

 One of the elements you might want to consider when working with Vökuró on your local machine is the `useMail` and set it to `false`.
 This will instruct Vökuró not to try to connect to a mail server and send an email when a user registers on the site.

 **providers.php**